j-sneh/neighbor-msg-tgn/README.md

 ## Introduction

-This is an extension of the original TGN paper, which implements a message function that aggregates over the neighbors representations stored in memory.
+This is an extension (fork) of the original TGN paper, which implements a message function that aggregates over the neighbors representations stored in memory.
 Running the code is the same as the original TGN, with the following additions:

 - Added --message_function "neighbor" as one of possible arguments for the script
 - Plotting of T-SNE dimension reduction for each model trial